-One of the reasons why most of us love games so much is the possibility to escape reality.
-In a virtual environment, we can be anyone, we can do things that are impossible in real life, as well as achieve success in a much shorter time.
+One of the reasons why most of us love games so much is the possibility of escaping reality.
+In a virtual environment, we can be anyone; we can do things that are impossible in real life, as well as achieve success in a much shorter time.
 Sounds good, doesn’t it?

 When a gaming app gives its users the freedom of exploration, it creates excitement and intrigue – two very powerful feelings.

-Netflix, a subscription-based streaming OTT service which offers online streaming of TV programs and films, has been using gaming mechanics for quite a long time.
-Netflix allows its users to explore new TV shows and movies at their own pace while the games center on genres and actors helps gauge user preferences.
+Netflix, a subscription-based streaming OTT service that offers online streaming of TV programs and films, has been using gaming mechanics for quite a long time.
+Netflix allows users to explore new TV shows and movies at their own pace, while the games center on genres and actors helps gauge user preferences.

 Where is Gamification More Effective?